 Q&A: Professor Adam Chilton Demystifies Statistical Evidence in His New Book

-Adam Chilton, Howard G. Krane Professor of Law, recently released a book, Trial by Numbers: A Lawyer’s Guide to Statistical Evidence, which he coauthored with Kyle Rozema, a law professor at Northwestern University.
+Adam Chilton, the Howard G. Krane Professor of Law, recently released a book, Trial by Numbers: A Lawyer’s Guide to Statistical Evidence, which he coauthored with Kyle Rozema, a law professor at Northwestern University.
 The book aims to give lawyers and other legal professionals a basic understanding of the most common methods of interpreting empirical evidence used in scholarly papers, policy briefs, and expert witness reports.

 Chilton recently answered a few questions about his new book, published by Oxford University Press in May 2024.